-- MHWs describe exceptionally warm temperature anomalies.
-As the monthly overview in Fig. 2 already provides an indication - of possible MHW conditions in 2022, the MHW metrics defined by Hobday et al. (2016) are assessed using the BAL-MYP - 175 (product ref. no. 3 in Table 1).
-Each region of the Baltic Sea experienced different MHW characteristics during 2022 (Fig. 3, - 176 Table 3).
+MHWs describe exceptionally warm temperature anomalies.
+As the monthly overview in Fig. 2 already provides an indication of possible MHW conditions in 2022, the MHW metrics defined by Hobday et al. (2016) are assessed using the BAL-MYP (product ref. no. 3 in Table 1).
+Each region of the Baltic Sea experienced different MHW characteristics during 2022 (Fig. 3, Table 3).

-- 177 The most MHWs during 2022 occurred in the Inner Danish Straits and the Western Baltic (Fig. 3d); mainly, four to five MHWs - were detected, with some assessed locations experiencing up to seven MHWs and a maximum of 94 total days of MHW - 179 conditions (Fig. 3f).
-The mean and maximum intensities of all MHWs in the Western Baltic reached up to 3.8 °C and 4.6 °C, - 180 respectively (Fig. 3b and 3e).
-The highest mean and maximum intensity values were reached in the northern Baltic Proper and

-- in the Bothnian Sea and Bothnian Bay (Fig. 3b and 3e), though these regions were affected mainly by only two MHWs.
-The - maximum intensity in the Bothnian Bay even reached 9.6 °C, the highest within the entire studied period from 1993 to 2022. - The longest MHW is found in the Baltic Proper (32 days), followed by the Bothnian Sea (31 days) and the Inner Danish Straits - 184 (29 days) (Fig. 3c).
-The highest values of cumulative intensity (of a single MHW), with up to 119.3 days °C, are found in the - 185 Kvarken, a strait between the Bothnian Sea and the Bothnian Bay (Fig. 3a).
+The most MHWs during 2022 occurred in the Inner Danish Straits and the western Baltic Sea (Fig. 3d).
+In most areas, four to five MHWs were detected, with some assessed locations experiencing up to seven MHWs and a maximum of 94 total days of MHW conditions (Fig. 3f).
+The mean and maximum intensities of all MHWs in the Western Baltic reached up to 3.8 and 4.6 °C, respectively (Fig. 3b and e).
+The highest mean and maximum intensity values were reached in the northern Baltic Proper and in the Bothnian Sea and Bothnian Bay (Fig. 3b and e), though these regions were affected mainly by only two MHWs.
+The maximum intensity in the Bothnian Bay even reached 9.6 °C, the highest within the entire studied period from 1993 to 2022.
+The longest MHW is found in the Baltic Proper (32 d), followed by the Bothnian Sea (31 d) and the Inner Danish Straits (29 d) (Fig. 3c).
+The highest values of cumulative intensity (of a single MHW), with up to 119.3 °C d, are found in the Kvarken, a strait between the Bothnian Sea and the Bothnian Bay (Fig. 3a).